Quickscribe Services Ltd.

 Motor Vehicle and Traffic News:

-Canadians Could Now be Charged with Drunk Driving –
+Canadians Could Now Be Charged with Drunk Driving –

-Even if not Drunk, Lawyers Warn
+Even If Not Drunk, Lawyers Warn

 "Standard of Perfection" Not Needed for